santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-data-career-journey.md

 In the next instalment of this saga, we'll take a run through some of the main things that can go wrong, and also some of the things that can go right, if we do decide to jump ship back to being an IC.

-Check out There And Back Again Part 3: xxxxinsert title herexxx
+Check out There And Back Again Part 3: [I've Looked At Life From Both Sides Now](/articles/ive-looked-at-life-from-both-sides-now/)

 ### _Some Further Recommended Reading_